Dynamics of the Tyson-Hong-Thron-Novak circadian oscillator model: Dynamics of the low degradation rate case

 To prove {\bf (i)}, we first consider the existence of periodic orbits.
 Similarly to Theorem \ref{thm-one} {\bf (i)}, no periodic orbits surround stable nodes $(x^{1}_{0},y^{1}_{0})$ and $(x^{3}_{0},y^{3}_{0})$.
 Since $(x_{i}, y_{i})$, $i=m,M$, are jump points, then by \cite[Theorem 2.1, p.290]{Krupa-Szmolyan-01SIMA} the stable manifolds of $(x^{2}_{0},y^{2}_{0})$ extend to the boundary of the set $\mathcal{A}$.
 Hence, the stable manifolds of $(x^{2}_{0},y^{2}_{0})$ cut $\mathcal{A}$ into two disjoint parts, and no periodic orbits surround $(x^{2}_{0},y^{2}_{0})$.
 Thus, no periodic orbits exist.
 The invariant property of $\mathcal{A}$ yields the last statement.
 Thus, {\bf (i)} is proved.

 Similarly to Theorem \ref{thm-one} {\bf (ii)}, we can obtain {\bf (ii)} in this theorem.

 To prove {\bf (iii)}, we only consider type $L^{1}MM$.
 Similarly to Theorem \ref{thm-one} {\bf (i)}, no periodic orbits surround $(x^{1}_{0},y^{1}_{0})$.
-Since the manifold $M$ smoothly perturbs to locally invariant manifold $M_{\delta}$, which connects $(x^{2}_{0},y^{2}_{0})$ to $(x^{3}_{0},y^{3}_{0})$, then system (\ref{2D-model-14}) with sufficiently small $\delta$ has no periodic orbits in the first quadrant.
+Since the manifold $M$ smoothly perturbs to locally invariant manifold $M_{\varepsilon}$, which connects $(x^{2}_{0},y^{2}_{0})$ to $(x^{3}_{0},y^{3}_{0})$, then system (\ref{2D-model-14}) with sufficiently small $\varepsilon$ has no periodic orbits in the first quadrant.
 Thus, {\bf (iii)} is obtained.

-To prove {\bf (iv)}, for type $L^{0}MM$ (resp. $MMR^{0}$), the slow manifold $M_{\delta}$ connects $(x^{2}_{0},y^{2}_{0})$ to $(x^{3}_{0},y^{3}_{0})$ (resp. $(x^{1}_{0},y^{1}_{0})$).
+To prove {\bf (iv)}, for type $L^{0}MM$ (resp. $MMR^{0}$), the slow manifold $M_{\varepsilon}$ connects $(x^{2}_{0},y^{2}_{0})$ to $(x^{3}_{0},y^{3}_{0})$ (resp. $(x^{1}_{0},y^{1}_{0})$).
 Then the existence of the heteroclinic orbit is obtained.
 The assertions {\bf (iv)} and {\bf (v)} in Theorem \ref{thm-one} yield that the last statement holds.
 Thus, {\bf (iv)} is proved.

 To prove {\bf (v)}, we only discuss type $L^{0}MR^{1}$.
-Similarly to Theorem \ref{thm-one} {\bf (iv)}, we get that {\bf (v.1)} holds.
-Since $(x_{M},y_{M})$ is a jump point, then by \cite[Theorem 2.1, p.290]{Krupa-Szmolyan-01SIMA} the locally invariant manifold $M_{\delta}$, which is a stable manifold of the saddle $(x^{2}_{0},y^{2}_{0})$, can extend to the boundary of the invariant region $\mathcal{A}$.
+Similarly to {\bf (iv)} in Theorem \ref{thm-one}, {\bf (v.1)} holds.
+Since $(x_{M},y_{M})$ is a jump point, then by \cite[Theorem 2.1, p.290]{Krupa-Szmolyan-01SIMA} the locally invariant manifold $M_{\varepsilon}$, which is a stable manifold of the saddle $(x^{2}_{0},y^{2}_{0})$, can extend to the boundary of the invariant region $\mathcal{A}$.
 Consequently, neither relaxation oscillations nor canard cycles with head appear.
 Hence, {\bf (v.2)} holds.
 The statements {\bf (v.3)} and {\bf (v.4)} can be similarly proved by the method used in Theorem \ref{thm-two} {\bf (iii)}.
 Thus, {\bf (v)} is proved.